$G$-torsors on perfectoid spaces: Reduction of structure group to open subgroups

 We now first apply $\otimes^{\mathbb L}_{A}R/p^n$ and then $\Ext^1_{R/p^s}(-,R/p^s)$ to the distinguished triangle

 and obtain an exact sequence

 The last term vanishes because $\Omega^+$ is a finite free $A$-module by construction.
-The first term is $p^t$-torsion because the second argument of $\Ext^1$ is concentrated in degree $0$, so only the first two terms of $C$ contribute, and the truncation $\tau_{\geq -2}C$ is killed by $p^t$. \end{proof} Let now $s,n$ be such that $t<s\leq n< 2s$.
-It is clear from short exact sequences that
+The first term is $p^t$-torsion because the second argument of $\Ext^1$ is concentrated in degree $0$, so only the first two terms of $C$ contribute, and the truncation $\tau_{\geq -2}C$ is killed by $p^t$. \end{proof}